GoogleCloudPlatform/podcast/site/content/post/episode-115-google-play-marketing-with-dom-elliott-and-stewart-bryson.md

 Mark will be at the [Game Developer's Conference | GDC](http://www.gdconf.com/) in March.

 {{< transcript "MARK: Hi, and welcome to episode number 115 of the weekly Google Cloud Platform Podcast.
-I'm Mark Mandel, and I'm here with my colleague Melanie Warwick.
+I'm Mark Mandel, and I'm here with my colleague Melanie Warrick.
 Melanie, how are you doing today?" >}}

 MELANIE: Great.
 How are you doing, Mark?